choojs/choo-handbook/your-first-app.md

 `send('addTodo', { title: 'Buy milk' })`. choo then looks for a **reducer** on the model called `addTodo` and passes it `{ title: 'Buy milk' }`.
 The reducer should return a new version of the state which choo will use to _replace_ the state under the hood (rather than alter/mutate it).
-(TODO: Add "benefit" of immutability)

 Below, we add an `addTodo` reducer that uses the
 [ES6 spread operator](http://es6-features.org/#SpreadOperator) to create a copy